 Perfect for the office.
 Nine to Five makes statement pumps that are elegant and strong.
 They are made sustainably in Portugal at a small family-owned factory.
-They also source their vegetable-tanned leather locally which minimizes their carbon footprint.
+Plus, they source their vegetable-tanned leather locally which minimizes their carbon footprint.

-Known for her classic womenswear.
-I also love Gabriela Hearst for her eye-catching heels.
+Above all, Gabreila Hearst is known for her womenswear.
+However, I also love Gabriela Hearst for her eye-catching heels.
 Her heels are made slowly and ethically in Italy with carefully sourced materials that reflect Gabriela’s ethics.

-Theory’s Spring 2019 collection gives their sustainable footwear a great debut.
-They had previously dipped their toes into sustainability with their good wool collection as well.
-Their heels are made with nappa leather from a tannery that will be zero environmental waste by 2020.
-They are also crafted ethically from 3rd generation shoemakers in Italy.
+Theory’s Spring 2019 collection is a great debut for their sustainable footwear.
+They have previously dipped their toes into sustainability with their good wool collection.
+Now, their heels are made with nappa leather from a tannery that will be zero environmental waste by 2020.
+Plus, they are crafted ethically by 3rd generation shoemakers in Italy.

 Type: Ethical & Slow

-Female first heels are found at Sarah Flint.
-They are crafted slowly.
+Above all, Sarah Flint is female first.
+However, that’s not all.
+Her heels are crafted slowly.
 The heels are made by artisans in Parabiago at a family-owned factory.
-The brand also cuts out the middle-man so the prices are more transparent and affordable.
+Plus, the brand cuts out the middle-man so the prices are more transparent and affordable.

 Paloma Wool is an art, photography, and fashion creative project.
-Founder Paloma Lanna brings together a collection of different artists who collaborate on each collection.
-The pieces are then handmade locally in Barcelona with natural materials.
+Therefore, founder Paloma Lanna brings together a collection of different artists who collaborate on each collection.
+Then, the pieces are handmade locally in Barcelona with natural materials.

-Aeyde is focused on longterm wear that will outlast the trends.
-Their heels are made at a small factory in Italy.
-Aeyde buys directly from their manufacturer which helps them build sustainable relationships and be transparent in their pricing.
+Above all, Aeyde focuses on longterm wear that will outlast the trends.
+For instance, their heels are made at a small factory in Italy.
+Aeyde buys directly from their manufacturer which helps them build sustainable relationships.
+Plus, it helps them practice transparent pricing.

-Known for their cult bags, soon they’ll be known for their cult heels.
-They incorporate their recycled and sustainable bamboo into their heels and make everything ethically in L.A. and Italy.
+First, we loved Cult Gaia for their bags.
+Now, we will love them for their heels!
+They incorporate their recycled and sustainable bamboo into their heels.
+Plus, everything is made ethically in L.A. and Italy.

 Minimalist and bold, Kalda heels have been cult favorites for a while.
-Every pair is made in a sustainable, family-run factory in Portugal and keeps the long tradition of cobblery alive in the region.
+However, production is more sustainable than most cult brands.
+For example, every pair is made in a sustainable, family-run factory in Portugal.
+This factory helps keep the long tradition of cobblery alive in the region.

 Type: Sustainable & Socially-Aware

-Suzanne Rae is designed in Brooklyn and produced in the NYC garment district.or in Italy.
+Overall, Suzanne Rae mainly designs in Brooklyn and produces in the NYC garment district.
+However, some of the collection is produced in Italy.
 The style is feminine and experimental.
-Suzanne Rae incorporates sustainable materials like recycled nylon and fabric mills that use innovative sustainable practices.
+In addition to local production, Suzanne Rae incorporates sustainable materials like recycled nylon.
+Plus, the fabric mills she partners with use innovative sustainable practices.

 M4D3 is actually an acronym is supposed to mean Make A Difference Every day.
+Above all, making a difference is their goal.
 Since they launched they’ve made charitable donations across the board.
-In their portfolio, they’ve got contributions to childhood education, international development, and women’s health.
+For example, they’ve contributed to childhood education, international development, and women’s health.

-For ATP Atelier the design process starts with their materials.
-They use eco-friendly vegetable-tanned vachetta leather.
-It is naturally dyed and the tannins for dying are recycled and reused.
-The heels are worked by hand at a family-run facility in Tuscany.
+ATP Atelier the design process starts with their materials.
+Therefore, they use eco-friendly vegetable-tanned vachetta leather.
+First, it is naturally dyed.
+Also, the tannins for dying are recycled and reused.
+Then, the heels a family-run facility in Tuscany handcrafts every heel.

 Type: Ethical, Artisanal, Ecological

-Swedish clogs have been around for millennia, but in 2006 Swedish Hasbeens launched to bring them back into the mainstream.
+Swedish clogs have been around for millennia.
+However, in 2006 Swedish Hasbeens launched to bring them back into the mainstream.
 They are handmade by expert craftsmen in Sweden.
-The leather they use is ecologically prepared and made without toxins.
+Plus, the leather they use is ecologically prepared and made without toxins.

-Classic styles with a refined aesthetic.
-They are designed in Seoul by founder Rei Yoon Hong mi.
+Above all, Reike Nan makes classic styles with a refined aesthetic.
+Rei Yoon Hong mi designers her collection in Seoul.
 They are also produced ethically with fair wages locally in Seoul.

-Produced in Germany and Italy.
-These heels are tanned with vegetables and rhubarb.
-The leather is sourced from certified organic salmon.
+Producing in Germany and Italy, Alina Scherfeld makes her heels with tanning from vegetables and rhubarb.
+First, leather is sourcing comes from certified organic salmon.
+Therefore, it doesn’t fall in line with the specific horrible process of hide leather.
+Because, Salmon leather comes from fish waste.
 I’ve loved Alina’s heels for a long time.
-The colors are a great twist on a classic pump.
+Above all, the colors add a great twist on a classic pump.

 Type: Fair & Charitable

 Some people love minimalism and some people love experimenting.
-Alterre’s heels are perfect for the experimental heel lover because they are interchangeable.
-You choose a base style and then can swap out new straps to totally change the shoe.
-Their heels are crafted in fair labor facilities in Brazil and Alterre also donates 5% of their profits to Restore NYC, a nonprofit that helps rehabilitate sex-trafficking survivors.
+But, Alterre’s heels are perfect for the experimental heel lover because they are interchangeable.
+First, You choose a base style and then can swap out new straps to totally change the shoe.
+Also, their heels are crafted in fair labor facilities in Brazil.
+In addition to fair, Alterre also donates 5% of their profits to Restore NYC, a nonprofit that helps rehabilitate sex-trafficking survivors.

 Type: Made in the USA

-Produced in L.A. these sandal heels come in lovely colors with a sensible low heel.
-Marais has a great selection of vegan options on the website.
+Marais USA produces their shoes in L.A.
+Therefore, they are definitely sunny weather appropriate.
+For example, these sandal heels come in lovely colors with a sensible low heel.
+Additionally, Marais has a great selection of vegan options on the website.
 These are a great summer heel.
-Perfect for a weekend music festival or day in the park.
+Plus, they’d be perfect for a weekend music festival or day in the park.